 Ian Speight has been riding motorcycles for 40 years with extensive touring experience in the UK and Europe.
 As an ex-police motorcyclist, Ian now works as a motorcycle tour guide and also owns and runs Ian Speight Advanced Rider Training.

-Thanks for checking out our Northern Italy Motorcycle Guide.
+Thanks for checking out this Route Napoleon Motorcycle Tour Report.
 We hope you enjoyed it!
 Here’s a few more articles on motorcycling in Europe that we recommend you read next.